-All students agree to adhere to the Student Charter when joining the University during registration, this includes maintaining high standards of personal conduct and recognising and respecting others.
+All students agree to adhere to the Student Charter when joining the University during registration, this includes maintaining high standards of personal conduct and recognising and respecting the rights of others.
 Please see the Student Behavioural Code of Conduct at the end of this document.